lizmat/articles/5to6-classes.md

 and "`is required`").
 Inside the method, you can do all that you want to the attributes in the object.

-> Note that the `TWEAK` method is best implemented as aa so-called
+> Note that the `TWEAK` method is best implemented as a so-called
 > `submethod`.
 A `submethod` is a special type of method that can only be
 > executed on the class itself, and *not* on any subclass.
-In other words,i
+In other words,
 > this method has the visibility of a `sub`routine.

 Summary